-We all cried, laugh and hated at least one of their boyfriends or husbands because they reminded us of some Mr. Big, Aiden, Petrovsky or the sad Berger, Mr. Post-it.
+We all cried, laugh, and hated at least one of their boyfriends or husbands because they reminded us of some Mr. Big, Aiden, Petrovsky, or the sad Berger, Mr. Post-it.

 In this post, I will show you how to pull together some outfits inspired to the woman who “couldn’t help but wonder” what to do with Mr.Big but could dress up like a queen, no matter what.